Rionhaato/holbertonschool-low_level_programming/argc_argv/README.md

   - Print the result followed by a new line.
   - You can assume the two numbers and the result fit in an int.
   - If the program does not receive two arguments, print "Error" and return 1.

+- 4. To infinity and beyond
+  - Write a program that adds positive numbers.
+  - Print the result followed by a new line.
+  - If no number is passed, print 0 followed by a new line.
+  - If any argument contains non-digit symbols, print "Error" and return 1.
+  - You can assume numbers and their sum fit in an int.